movementlabsxyz/MIP/MIP/mip-0/README.md

 The Movement Labs team is currently reviewing and assessing this process.

-**Appendix**: The Appendix should contain references and notes related to the MIP.
+**Section Appendix**: The Appendix should contain references and notes related to the MIP.
 Materials referenced in the MIP should be marked with specific labels (e.g., ⟨R1⟩) for easy tracking and understanding.

-**Changelog**: Post-publication changes, if any, to the MIPs should be documented in this section.
+**Section Changelog**: Post-publication changes, if any, to the MIP should be documented in this section.
 This ensures transparency and provides readers with accurate and up-to-date information.

 ## Changelog

 - 2024-12-18: Add information about the process and structure of MDs.
+- 2025-xx-xx: Incorporate updates on the process from SF.